Jenny Lewis: Other projects and collaborations

-In March and April 2009, Lewis traveled to Australia for the first time, as an act for the V Festival, as well as a supporting act for Snow Patrol and performing one solo Sydney show.

-On April 18, 2009, Lewis performed at the Coachella Valley Music and Arts Festival in Indio, California.

-On May 5, 2009, Lewis performed on The Late Late Show with Craig Ferguson.

 Lewis makes an appearance on the track "Hard Enough", taken from the 2010 album Flamingo by fellow Las Vegan Brandon Flowers.

 In 2013, Lewis created the music score for Tribeca Film's feature Very Good Girls.
 She provided original music and also included older music from her previous band, Rilo Kiley, such as the song "Go Ahead".

+In 2013, Lewis contributed backing vocals to the songs "Afraid of Heights" and "Hippies Is Punks" by Wavves.

 In 2014, Lewis contributed an exclusive track to HBO's Girls, in collaboration with Vampire Weekend's Rostam Batmanglij titled "Completely Not Me".
 The song was featured in the Season 3 premiere "Females Only".
 The song is the second track on Girls Volume Two: All Adventurous Women Do.

 In 2016, Lewis contributed to She & Him's second Christmas album, Christmas Party, appearing on the track "Winter Wonderland".

-On June 25, 2019, Lewis performed "Wasted Youth" on The Late Show with Stephen Colbert.

-On October 28, 2019, Lewis is featured on the fifth issue of Archie Comics' comic book series Jughead's Time Police, released on October 30.
+On October 28, 2019, Lewis was featured in the fifth issue of Archie Comics' comic book series Jughead's Time Police, released on October 30.

-On November 13, 2019, it was announced Lewis would be an opening act for Harry Styles on the North American leg of his 2020 Love On Tour.

-In 2023, Lewis toured to support her new album Joy'All.
-She also made appearances on dates for The Postal Service reunion tour.

-Jenny Lewis was also in some way involved in the song “Afraid Of Heights” by Wavves (as credited on Spotify).

 Other bands

 In 2010, Lewis formed the duo Jenny and Johnny with her then-boyfriend, musician Johnathan Rice, and the pair released an album titled I'm Having Fun Now on Warner Bros.
 Records.
-In 2015, Rice and Lewis wrote the song "Cold One" for the film Ricki and the Flash.
+Rice and Lewis wrote the song "Cold One" for the 2015 film Ricki and the Flash.

 In 2016, the trio Nice as Fuck, comprising Lewis, Erika Forster (of Au Revoir Simone), and Tennessee Thomas (of The Like), debuted at a Bernie Sanders benefit.
 The group opened on a number of tour dates for M. Ward.